 San Carlos, Sonora at sunset

-1. The steak.
-I’m not a big red-meat eater, but I couldn’t resist ordering a rib-eye at Mochomos, a fancy Sonoran fusion restaurant.
-It was the best steak I’ve had in a long time — velvety, peppery and oozing bits of juice.
-The only hassle was trying to tell them I wanted the steak “medium rare”; apparently such a term doesn’t exist in Ciudad Obregón.
-We settled on “entre término inglés y medio.”
-I didn’t get a picture of the steak because I ate it too quickly.
-But I did get a photo of Crayton’s arrachera, so you can see what we’re dealing with here:
+, a fancy Sonoran fusion restaurant.
+It was the best steak I've had in a long time -- velvety, peppery and oozing bits of juice.
+The only hassle was trying to tell them I wanted the steak "medium rare"; apparently such a term doesn't exist in Ciudad Obregón.
+We settled on "entre término inglés y medio."
+I didn't get a picture of the steak because I ate it too quickly.
+But I did get a photo of Crayton's arrachera, so you can see what we're dealing with here:

 Arrachera from Mochomo's restaurant in Ciudad Obregón, Sonora

 until it came on the side of a hot dog we ordered at the Ciudad Obregón ball park.
 It was a squat, pale yellow thing, served simply, charred and unpeeled.
 The chile tasted buttery and spicy and almost sweet -- I loved that it wasn't overloaded with vinegar like the chiles encurtidos in DF.
 (Granted, I love me some chiles encurtidos, but sometimes you need a break.)
 At Los Arbolitos, a famous seafood restaurant chain throughout Sonora, the chiles caribes came stuffed with smoked marlin and rolled around in what tasted like bacon fat, all while lying in a little lagoon of soy sauce.
 It was umami overload.
 I wanted to squeal.

 Chiles caribes stuffed with marlin at Los Arbolitos, Ciudad Obregón, Sonora